Aris-Empanta/Food_Order_App---Api/README.md

 - **PUT** [/products/update-characteristics/:id](https://restaurant-server.arisdb.myipservers.gr/products/update-characteristics/:id) **:** The route to modify the attributes of the product having the id in params.

 - **DELETE** [/products//delete-product/:id](https://restaurant-server.arisdb.myipservers.gr/products/delete-product/:id) **:**  The route to delete the product with the id in params, and also delete its photo from the uploads folder.

+### Chat

+- **GET** [/chat-messages](https://restaurant-server.arisdb.myipservers.gr/chat-messages) **:** Gets all the chat messages exchanged by the customers and the admin, with all other existing info, sorted by date in descending order.

+- **GET** [/chat-messages/only-customers](https://restaurant-server.arisdb.myipservers.gr/chat-messages/only-customers) **:** Gets only the customers' messages to the admin, sorted by date in descending order.

+- **GET** [/chat-messages/customers](https://restaurant-server.arisdb.myipservers.gr/chat-messages/customers) **:** Gets all the names of the customers that sent chat message to the admin.
+Also the date of the last message sent, and the amount of the unread messages as "Sum".

+- **GET** [/chat-messages/unread-messages](https://restaurant-server.arisdb.myipservers.gr/chat-messages/unread-messages) **:** Gets the amount of all unread customers' messages.

+- **GET** [/chat-messages/latest-message](https://restaurant-server.arisdb.myipservers.gr/chat-messages/latest-message) **:** Gets the latest message sent by each customer, and the date it was received.

+- **POST** [/chat-messages](https://restaurant-server.arisdb.myipservers.gr/chat-messages) **:** The route to save the message and the sender's name to the database

+- **PUT** [/chat-messages/mark-as-unread](https://restaurant-server.arisdb.myipservers.gr/chat-messages/mark-as-unread) **:**  The route to modify the "Read_status" of a message/messages from "read" to "unread".

+- **DELETE** [/chat-messages/delete-conversation/:customer](https://restaurant-server.arisdb.myipservers.gr/chat-messages/delete-conversation/:customer) **:**  Deletes the entire conversation with the admin and the customer in params.

+- **DELETE** [/chat-messages/delete-selected/:customer](https://restaurant-server.arisdb.myipservers.gr/chat-messages/delete-selected/:customer) **:**  Deletes the conversations with the customers mentioned in params. the customers are separated with a hyphen(-), and we convert the params string to an array of the customers mentioned.